Disclosure: When you make a purchase through our links, we may receive a commission.

 Why are some Lubes Labeled Biodegradable?

-Everything that is biodegradable reduces carbon footprint.
-And the same is true for bike lube, which is now agreed upon by lube manufacturing companies too.
+Everything biodegradable reduces carbon footprint.
+The same is true for bike lube, which is now agreed upon by lube manufacturing companies too.
 They know that Teflon and petroleum-based lubes are too unfriendly to the environment.

 That’s why they are shifting to biodegradable lube options.
 This major step can greatly help nature and its surroundings.
 So, we should support it by shifting to biodegradable bike lubricants.